busemorose/KarstID/README.md

 ## Launch

-Once the package is installed, you can load the application with the `KarstID()` function.
+Once the package is installed, the application can be loaded with the `KarstID()` function.

 ``` r